Skip to main content

 In order to deploy your code, navigate to the "Code Delivery" tab.

-Here, on the first tab → "Git deployment":
+Here, on the first tab → "Git Deployment":

-- Copy SSH public key and add it to your SCM provider (GitHub, GitLab)
+2. Connect GitHub using OAuth or copy the SSH public key and add it to your SCM provider (GitHub, GitLab, Bitbucket)

-- Copy your repo URL and add it here in "Git Repository URL", select branch and "Clone Repository"
+1. Copy your repo URL and add it here in "Git Repository URL", select branch and "Clone Repository"

 In this example, we're going to deploy an example Flask app: